 Alex is a Brattleboro resident and SIT Graduate, coming from a background in non-profit and social business management.
 He has extensive experience in community development, youth leadership, and social entrepreneurism in rural economies in the U.S and abroad.
 At BDCC, he coordinates the Southern Vermont Young Professionals and facilitates the creation, organization, and distribution of regional workforce and education opportunities for young Vermonters throughout the Windham County region.

 Originally from New York, Kayla moved to Vermont to pursue an Early Childhood / Elementary Education degree from Champlain College, and became an advocate for educational equity and youth empowerment.
-Kayla’s passion is making sure that schools are safe places where all students can succeed, regardless of their skin color, religion, gender, or sexual orientation.
-As well as empowering youth and ensuring that they have the tools and resources to use their voice and make change within their communities.
-In addition to her work at Vermont Adult Learning, she is also a Community Organizer for Parents & Youth for Change, working with the Burlington and Winooski communities and schools.
+Kayla is drawn to Hunger Free Vermont’s work because food justice is undoubtedly an intersection of both educational justice and racial justice, which are two things she is a passionate activist for.
+In addition to her work at Hunger Free Vermont, she is also a Community Organizer for Parents & Youth for Change, working with the Burlington and Winooski communities and schools.

 Co-founder & Engagement Director